consort-it/ansible-example/README.md

 [http://10.100.100.200:9000](http://10.100.100.200:9000)

-If you see 'UI For Docker, then your provisioning was successful.
+If you see 'UI For Docker', then your provisioning was successful.

 ## Provisioning